qi-yu/refugees-and-migration-framing-vocabulary/README.md

-# Refugee and Migration Framing Vocabulary (RMFV)
+# Refugees and Migration Framing Vocabulary (RMFV)

 ## Overview

-*Refugee and Migration Framing Vocabulary* (RMFV) is a German-language lexical resource which consists of dictionaries of 8 *issue frames* specifically related to the event "European Refugee Crisis" between 2014-2018 (issue frames ≈ the aspects of an event that are emphasized by the information sender).
+*Refugees and Migration Framing Vocabulary* (RMFV) is a German-language lexical resource which consists of dictionaries of 8 *issue frames* specifically related to the event "European Refugee Crisis" between 2014-2018 (issue frames ≈ the aspects of an event that are emphasized by the information sender).
-The eight categories of issue frames are from our *Refugee and Migration Framing Schema* (RMFS), a schema developed in a theory-driven fashion.
+The eight categories of issue frames are from our *Refugees and Migration Framing Schema* (RMFS), a schema developed in a theory-driven fashion.
 Both RMFV and RMFS are presented in:

 *Qi Yu & Anselm Fliethmann.
 (2021).
 "Frame detection in German political discourses: How far can we go without large-scale manual corpus annotation?".
 1st Workshop on Computational Linguistics for Political Text Analysis (CPSS).
 6th September, Düsseldorf, Germany/Online.*